MatrixTM/MHDDoS/README.md

 * 🎩 SlowLoris
  * Slowloris is a type of denial of service attack tool which allows a single machine to take down another machine's web server with minimal bandwidth and side effects on unrelated services and ports.

+* 🧩 Layer 4 (UDP)
+ * In computer networking, the transport layer is a conceptual division of methods in the layered architecture of protocols in the network stack in the Internet protocol suite and the OSI model.
+The protocols of this layer provide host-to-host communication services for applications.[1]:§1.1.3 It provides services such as connection-oriented communication, reliability, flow control, and multiplexing.

 #### Issues ?
  * Telegram : @MH_ProDev_IR